Tomographer/QPtomographer/doc/dnormtomo.rst

 The useful code is concentrated in the two following modules:

-  - :py:mod:`dnormtomo.channelspace`
+  - :py:mod:`dnormtomo.channelspace` (channel-space sampling method)

-  - :py:mod:`dnormtomo.bistates`
+  - :py:mod:`dnormtomo.bistates` (bipartite states sampling method)

-Some additional utilities are provided in the following module:
+Some additional utilities are provided in the following modules:

+  - :py:mod:`dnormtomo.figofmerit` (calculating figures of merit)

-  - :py:mod:`dnormtomo.util`
+  - :py:mod:`dnormtomo.util` (various utilities)

 The package version is exposed as follows.